 What is Rest?

 The definition of rest is: “to cease work or movement in order to relax, refresh oneself, or recover strength.”
 So I’m not just talking about sleep, although that is super important.
 When we are tired, we get cranky, are likely to overeat, become less productive, and have other no-fun situations.

 I want to address a broader spectrum here.
 During this time-demanding, sensory overload, somewhat emotional season, it is necessary to take a little time for yourself and rest.

 Rest is important.

 The whole point of rest is to regroup, rejuvenate, and find a little peace in the midst of the mayhem.
 It’s a little like hitting the reset button.
-Taking time for ourselves is not being lazy, it’s actually necessary to gather strength to continue doing our daily deal.
+Taking time for ourselves is not being lazy; it’s actually necessary to gather the strength to continue doing our daily deals.

 Rest is important to our productivity.

 We take rest days from exercise, right?
 In fact, our trainers encourage “active rest days.”
 Meaning we don’t lie around all day but mix it up by doing something more recreational vs. a hardcore workout.